Site logo

 Wolf teeth in horses are small, first premolar teeth usually found in the upper jaw.
 They can sometimes develop in the lower jaw or only on one side.
 Some wolf teeth remain beneath the gum surface, called “blind” wolf teeth.
 Regular dental check-ups help manage any issues they cause.

-Anatomy of Wolf Teeth in Horses
+Anatomy of Wolf Teeth (What Do Wolf Teeth Look Like?)

 Wolf teeth in horses are small, vestigial teeth that usually appear in the upper jaw, just in front of the first molars.